The Impact of Long-Term Unemployment and How to Get Help

 If you have exhausted regular unemployment benefits, there are extended benefits in place.
 In most states, you should automatically qualify for the next tier of benefits.
 However, eligibility depends on your work history and state and federal guidelines for qualifying.

-The CARES Act provides extra weeks of benefits through December 31, 2020.
+Federal legislation provides for extra weeks of benefits..
 In addition, federal government Extended Benefits (EB) are available to workers who have exhausted regular unemployment insurance benefits during periods of high unemployment.

 Information on current benefits is available on your state unemployment website.
 If you have difficulty contacting them, your state legislators may be able to help you get an expedited response.